Resources: Know Before You Go

 Visit this page to see how to check your Financial Aid Status to see what may be preventing the release of your aid.

 In order for financial aid to be released, you must meet all enrollment and disbursement conditions.
-For additional information, visit our General Disbursement Policy pageInquiries regarding the release of spring financial aid will begin to be reviewed during the week of January 2nd.
+For additional information, visit our General Disbursement Policy page.

 Did you transfer your federal aid from another school, are you working on a SAP Appeal, or do you have other To Do List items you need help with?
 If so, this may prevent your accepted financial aid from releasing to your Bursar student account.
-Visit our FAQs or schedule a Zoom meeting to get the help you need in completing your To Do List item.
+Visit our FAQs or contact us to get the help you need in completing your To Do List item.
 You can also view recordings of past workshops, such as the Federal FAFSA Verification Workshop, on our events page.

 To view the status of your financial aid in your Student Center: